datopia/pixyll/_drafts/db.md

 engine in clients, and retrieve authenticated index-segments as required by queries (via a peer-to-peer distribution protocol).
-The client maintains as large an authenticated subset of the network's database / history as it needs, and issues queries _locally_ --- without contesting shared compute resources<sup>1</sup>.
+The client maintains as large an authenticated subset of the network's database / history as it needs, and executes queries _locally_ --- without contesting shared compute resources<sup>1</sup>.

 <div class="footnote">
 <span class="small">
-<sup>1</sup> For network participants with a need to issue queries
+<sup>1</sup> For network participants with a need to execute queries
-contingent on the ingestion of data which exceeds their bandwidth or storage capacity &mdash; embedded devices, say &mdash;
+contingent on the consumption of impractical volumes of data given bandwidth/storage capacity &mdash; embedded devices, say &mdash;
 little is lost.
 An explicit on-chain mechanism for query evaluation exists.
 For the truly impatient, we anticipate the development of peripheral, higher-level query execution services willing to expose themselves to stake forfeiture in the event that a proof of incorrectness